Principles of Care and Practice Guidance

 Pregnancy and Medication-Assisted Treatment – Information and Support for Pregnant Women in Recovery

 Spanish Version of the Pregnancy and Medication-Assisted Treatment

 Cooperation among providers, a priority for the Bureau of Substance Abuse Services, is critical when substance abuse undermines parents’ ability to care for their children.
 This guidance describes actions providers, staff, and DCF can take to build and maintain productive partnerships to promote family recovery and child safety.

-Treatment Services for Lesbian, Gay, Bisexual and Transgender (LGBT) Adults
+Treatment Services for Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Adults

 The Bureau of Substance Abuse Services is committed to providing access to quality treatment for all those with substance use disorders.
-This should not vary due to an individual’s gender, sexual orientation, or gender identity.
-This module describes the range of treatment considerations, and best practices in treatment for Lesbian, Gay, Bisexual and Transgender adults.
+This should not vary due to an individual’s gender identity or sexual orientation.
+This module describes the range of treatment considerations, and best practices in treatment for Lesbian, Gay, Bisexual, Transgender and Queer adults.

 Treatment Services for Older Adults